gdg-wisdom/2015-gdg-global-summit/README.md

-# GDG Wisdom Jam Revised
+# GDG Summit GitBook

-Edited Placeholder from GitBook online..
+A sandbox for GDG Summit Attendees to explore GitBook usage, and capture useful content for GDG Wisdom.